 Currently worth $19,000

 To be eligible, a student must be nominated by an educator who is a Westminster College graduate and present a minimum GPA of 3.5.

 To be eligible, a student must be a member of a Presbyterian or historically-related congregation, including PC(USA), ECO, EPC, Orthodox Presbyterian and Covenant Presbyterian Churches, be nominated by his/her church, and present a minimum GPA of 3.5.

-Notes: In instances where a candidate qualifies for more than one scholarship, the student will receive the largest scholarship for which s/he qualifies.
+Notes: In instances where a candidate qualifies for more than one scholarship, the student will receive the largest scholarship for which he or she qualifies.
 Any consideration for scholarship adjustment will be based upon scores and grades received by the end of February.

 Many Westminster College students receive scholarships from various outside resources.
 Many of these scholarships are applied for as early as February or March and are awarded for the next academic year.
 The Guidance Office at your high school is an excellent source for obtaining these types of scholarships that may be local to your area.

 You can also search for national scholarships using websites such as FastWeb.
 FastWeb is a free scholarship search that includes more than 600,000 scholarships worth more than $1 billion.
 To use FastWeb, a student fills out a detailed profile through a series of online forms.
 After the forms are complete, FastWeb responds with a list of matching awards.
 Each entry in this list includes information about deadlines, eligibility requirements, award amounts, and contact information for the award provider.

 If you live in the Pittsburgh area, you should also visit the Pittsburgh Foundation website to find a list of scholarships available.
 Westminster is also pleased to be a Preferred College Partner of The Pittsburgh Promise, a scholarship program for students who live in the city and attend Pittsburgh public schools.
 More on The Pittsburgh Promise Program.